edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/2_Meta-genome_filter.md

 samtools index -c bamsSelfmap/"$NAME".bam
 ````

-# Calculate BUSCO scores for each assembly
+# Step 2: Calculate BUSCO scores for each assembly

-Note that the BUSCO software is really inconsistent about relative file paths, hence the inconsistencies in the following script.
+BLOBTOOLS will also need BUSCO results for each of our assemblies to help us decide whether we are removing too many contigs.
+Note that the BUSCO software is really inconsistent about relative file paths, hence the hard coding of file paths in the following script.
+This runs very quickly.

 ````bash
 #!/bin/bash